visgl/deck.gl/docs/using-layers.md

 them is by no means required, their use does ensure that deep changes to the `data` property always triggers a re-render.

-## Notes on picking

-**Note**: Because the deck.gl layers are designed to take any type of iterable collection as data (which may not support "random access" array style references of its elements), the picking calculates and index but the actual object.